Skip to content

 #8 Listening Games to Try This Week

 These are ordered roughly by age accessibility, easiest first.
 Pick two or three that fit your child’s age and rotate them across the week.
-We tested each of these with our editor’s two kids over a three-week stretch and noted which ones held attention and which ones flopped.
+Each entry notes the ages it suits best and which ones tend to hold attention versus flop with younger kids.

 #1.
 Simon Says